readthedocs/readthedocs.org/docs/user/science.rst

 Read the Docs for Science
 =========================

+..
+The following is removed because it's implicit:
+..
+In this section, you can read about why the world of documentation is becoming increasingly popular in science and academia.

-Documentation and technical writing are broad fields that include many scientific activities.
+Documentation and technical writing are broad fields.
+Their tools and practices have grown relevant to most scientific activities.
-This includes building publications, academic writing, educational resources, interactive data science, and data journalism.
+This includes building publications, books, educational resources, interactive data science, resources for data journalism and full-scale websites for research projects and courses.

 Let's explore the overlap of features for software documentation and academic writing.
 Here's a brief overview of some features that people in science and academic writing love about Read the Docs: